 Step 1: Download the Zoom app on desktop or mobile

-The first step is to download the Zoom app from desktop or mobile and log in either by creating a new account or with an existing Google or Facebook account.
-If you haven’t downloaded Zoom on your computer and you are invited to join a meeting with a link, you will automatically start to download it via a browser once you click the invitation link.
+First, you need to download the Zoom app from a desktop or mobile, and log in using a new or an existing Google or Facebook account.
+If you haven’t downloaded Zoom on your computer and are invited to join a meeting, you’ll automatically start to download it via a browser once you click the invitation link.

 Step 2: Launch the Zoom app and start a meeting

-After launching the Zoom app on your computer or phone starting a meeting is quite straightforward.
+After launching the Zoom app on your computer or phone, starting a meeting is quite straightforward.
 All you have to do is click ‘Start’ on the main screen to initiate a meeting or click on the invitation link.
 You can host or attend a meeting via a laptop or mobile app.
-These intuitive features were designed to facilitate communication regardless of one’s circumstances during the workday.
+These intuitive features were designed to facilitate communication regardless of individuals’ circumstances during the workday.

 Each attendee can choose to mute the microphone and or enable their video camera by clicking on the respective icons at the bottom left of the screen.
-Both the host of the Zoom call and its participants can share their screen to explore the content of the conversation through visual aid.
+In addition, both the host of the Zoom call and participants can share their screens to explore the content of the conversation through visual aid.

 How to schedule a meeting

-It is also possible to schedule a Zoom call ahead of time by clicking on the ‘Schedule’ icon in the Home tab of the app.
-The host can choose the topic, timezone, date and whether to make the meeting a recurring one.
+It’s also possible to schedule a Zoom call ahead of time by clicking on the ‘Schedule’ icon in the app’s Home tab.
+Likewise, the host can choose the topic, timezone, date, and whether to make the meeting a recurring one.

-The host can schedule meetings also by installing the Zoom add-on for Google Calendar.
-Due to the popularity of the Google Calendar, this option can facilitate both hosts and participants in scheduling, joining and managing team meetings.
+As a host, you can also schedule meetings by installing the Zoom add-on for Google Calendar.
+Due to the popularity of the Google Calendar, this option can enable hosts and participants to easily schedule, join and manage team meetings.

-On their Google Calendar, participants can easily confirm their participation in a certain meeting, find the link to join it and set up a reminder on their phone a few minutes before the meeting, depending on their time zone.
+Participants can easily confirm whether they join a zoom meeting, find the link to join, and set up automatic reminders on their phone or laptop before the meeting, using just Google calendar.

 How to record a meeting

-After a video conference or call, it’s often helpful for employees to be able to review what has been discussed during the call or perhaps share it with someone who couldn’t be there.
-The Pro version of Zoom gives the ability to record all of the calls and meetings and store them either locally or to the cloud, with searchable transcripts.
-Some companies leverage this feature to record particularly informative sessions and use them as evergreen training resources for their employees.
+After a video conference or call, it’s often helpful for employees to be able to review what has been discussed during the call or perhaps share it with someone who couldn’t join the meeting.
+The Pro version of Zoom enables you to record all your calls and meetings and store them locally or in the cloud, along with searchable transcripts.
+Companies or educational organizations leverage this feature to record particularly informative sessions and use them as evergreen training resources.

 How companies use Zoom